lordofthejars/nosql-unit/README.md

 In [example](#program.managed_specific_conf) we are overriding `MONGO_HOME` variable (in case has been set) and set mongo home at `/opt/mongo` .
-Moreover we are appending a single argument to *MongoDb* executable, in this case setting log level to number 3 (-vvv).
+Moreover we are appending a single argument to *MongoDB* executable, in this case setting log level to number 3 (-vvv).
 Also you can append *property=value* arguments using `appendCommandLineArguments(String argumentName, String